 Ecuador (Origin may vary per lot - Refer to certificate of analysis)

-What Is Pata De Vaca?
+What is Pata De Vaca Powder?

 Why Pata De Vaca Powder?

-Why Pata De Vaca Powder From NutriCargo?
+Why Pata De Vaca Powder from NutriCargo?

 *These statements have not been evaluated by the FDA.
 These products are not intended to diagnose, treat, cure or prevent any disease.